NobleNomadic/NomadOS/README.md

 # NomadOS
 NomadOS is a simple 16 bit operating system made with x86 NASM assembly.
-It uses a microkernel design which is designed to make the OS as flexible and modular as possible.
+It uses a modular kernel design which aims to make the OS as customisable and lightweight as possible.

 ## Project Overview
 This is a rewrite of the original project due to the messiness of the OS structure. \